-Based on the Contractor's work schedule, the Engineer will complete necessary lowa DNR regulatory notifications for tank removals, and additional excavation for petroleum contaminated soil, and application sites for remediation of petroleum contaminated soil.
+Based on the Contractor's work schedule, the Engineer will complete necessary lowa DNR regulatory notifications for tank removals and additional excavation for petroleum contaminated soil.

-The Contractor shall provide a ten calendar day written notification to the Engineer before commencing excavation to remove and remediate petroleum contaminated soil.
-The Engineer will complete and submit the lowa DNR's "Land Application Notification" form to the lowa DNR with a copy sent to the Engineer at least 30 calendar days prior to beginning excavation activities.
+The Contractor shall provide and submit the Iowa DNR's "Land Application Notification" form to the Iowa DNR with a copy sent to the Engineer at least 30 calendar days prior to beginning excavation activities.

-The Engineer will waive this ten calendar day notification if:
+The Engineer will waive this notification if:

 - 1. Petroleum contaminated soil will be taken to an approved solid waste landfill. - 2.
-The remediation and additional site excavation notification was separately identified and included with the 45 calendar day notification for removal of underground tanks. - 3.
+The remediation notification was separately identified and included with the 45 calendar day notification for removal of underground tanks. - 3.
 The excavated material will be stockpiled, pending further remediation activities.
-In this case, a ten calendar day submission of the Iowa DNR notification will be required at least 30 calendar days prior to before removing the soil from the stockpile for land application.
+In this case, submission of the lowa DNR notification will be required at least 30 calendar days prior to removing the soil from the stockpile for land application.

 The location for an excavation and any Engineer-designated remediation area, or approved solid waste landfill will be designated in the contract documents.
 The Contractor may propose an alternate remediation area, subject to the requirements of 567 IAC, Chapter 120 and the Engineer's approval.
 Contaminated soil shall be stored, applied, incorporated, and turned in accordance with the landfarm operating requirements in 567 IAC, Chapter 120.
-Contaminated soil application rates at the designated remediation area shall be not greater than 500 tons per acre (1120 Mg/ha), and not to exceed 4 inches (100 mm) in thickness, and natural slopes not greater than 5%.
-Application on frozen ground will not be allowed without prior approval of the Engineer.
 If a remediation area is located within a designated borrow or staged construction area, the Contractor shall coordinate with the other project contractors and be prepared to stage land application operations so the remediation area remains available for construction project requirements.
-This may require temporarily stockpiling and covering petroleum contaminated soil with plastic sheeting.
 The contract documents may contain other specific containment requirements.
-The Contractor shall uniformly place and mix contaminated soil with the area becomes available.
-After mixing, petroleum contaminated soil shall remain in place until satisfactorily remediated.

-Excavation shall continue until Organic Vapor Monitoring (OVM) readings and laboratory tests indicate remaining soil is at, or below, lowa DNR's action Tier 1 Look-Up Table levels published in 567 IAC, Chapter 135, or when directed by the Engineer to stop.
+Excavation shall continue until Organic Vapor Monitoring (OVM) readings and laboratory tests indicate remaining soil is at, or below, Iowa DNR's Tier 1 Look-Up Table levels published in 567 IAC, Chapter 135, or when directed by the Engineer to stop.